Schizachyrium scoparium, Fort Indiantown Gap-PA Ecotype

 Little Bluestem, Fort Indiantown Gap-PA Ecotype

-A long-lived bunchgrass with dense roots that can grow to 8' deep; good for upland meadows where sight lines are important; used for erosion control on droughty sites; provides summer forage for livestock; a source of food and cover for wildlife; grows with open exposed surfaces that host ground nesting pollinators.
+Long-lived bunchgrass; dense roots can grow to 8' deep; good for upland meadows where sight lines are important; used for erosion control on droughty sites; provides summer forage for livestock; source of food and cover for wildlife; grows with open exposed surfaces that host ground nesting pollinators.

 General Product Information:

 Species Type: Native